 While we sat shivering in Beck Road, Paul would write pieces for an excellent (now defunct) cinema magazine called Stills, edited by Nicolas Kent who, like me, had been at Queen’s.
 I contributed the occasional short film review, whilst Paul was despatched overseas to interview Miloš Forman or Federico Fellini or Krzysztof Zanussi.
 His big break came in February 1985 when he landed a General Traineeship with the BBC.
 By one of “those bizarre coincidences” he was soon working with Paul Campbell, virtuoso drummer in an Oxford band I’d played in a few years before, called One For The Wall.
 In due course the BBC somehow let him make documentaries and he began to get noticed.

-The following incident gives an insight into an aspect of Paul’s character.
-One fine evening in May 1985 we were at my new flat in Clapham in front of the TV to watch Liverpool vs Juventus in the Final of the European Cup.
+The following anecdote gives an insight into Paul’s character.
+One fine evening, Wednesday 29 May 1985, we were at my new flat in Briarwood Road, Clapham in front of the TV to watch Liverpool vs Juventus in the Final of the European Cup.
 The match was being played at the run-down Heysel Stadium in Brussels.
 However, kick-off was delayed, and it soon became clear why… The death toll eventually reached 39.
 Everyone watching was shocked but it affected Paul to the extent that he had to rush off to the toilet to be sick.
 He could see that real people, albeit people that he didn’t know, were dying.

 Paul is fiercely intelligent and articulate, but also a kind and gentle person